Updated constraints on sterile neutrino mixing in the OPERA experiment using a new $\nu_e$ identification method: Analysis sample

 The result of the scanning and the analysis is summarized in Table \ref{result_of_scan_and_analysis}.
 In the target events, 91 events were fully analyzed, while 8 were discarded due to failures in the analysis procedure.
 Track reconstruction failure is caused by the bad quality of the films and does not introduce biases, thus corresponding cases should be removed in the normalization procedure described below.
 On the contrary, the failure of vertex confirmation may produce a bias since it is likely associated to a lower track multiplicity at the primary vertex.
 However, the expected bias is estimated to be less than 1\%, smaller than the systematic uncertainty.

 Electromagnetic showers were found in the analyzed volume of 48 events, and one of them was identified as a $\nu_e$ CC interaction candidate with a reconstructed energy of $(80 \pm 36) \, \si{\giga \electronvolt}$.
+A total of 14 events were observed in energy above \gev{50}, while the expected numbers of $\nu_e$ candidates from each source for this energy range are 0.04 ($\nu_\mu \rightarrow \nu_e$ ESD), 3.14 ($\nu_\mu \rightarrow \nu_e$ CSH), 0.11 ($\nu_e \rightarrow \nu_e$ ESD), 9.16 ($\nu_e \rightarrow \nu_e$ CSH) and 0.15 (other backgrounds) on the assumption of 3 + 1 mixing model with the same parameters as used in Figure \ref{spectra_3_1_osc}.
 The total number of observed $\nu_e$ candidates, including those detected by the CSH method, is 36.

-The expected number of prompt $\nu_e$ CC events in the absence of oscillation has been estimated using the CNGS flux, the neutrino cross section and the detection efficiency evaluated by the above-mentioned MC simulation.
+The expected number of prompt $\nu_e$ CC events in the absence of oscillation has been estimated using the CNGS flux, the neutrino cross section and the detection efficiency evaluated by the MC simulation incorporating the above-mentioned sub-sample selection.
 The normalization for the CSH method is described in \cite{opera_final_nue}, and for the ESD method the same normalization as CSH is applied with the fully analyzed 91 events.
-The combined systematic uncertainty on the CNGS flux, the cross section, the event location procedure, the scanning and track reconstruction procedures and the statistical uncertainty on the MC simulation is evaluated to be 19\%/10\% for energies below/above \gev{10}.
+The systematic uncertainty on the expected number of events results from the combination of different uncertainties, part of which are common to both the CSH and ESD methods (CNGS flux, neutrino cross section and vertex location procedure), and the rest are specific (scanning and track reconstruction procedures including the visual scan by a human, MC sample statistics) and weighted by the ratio of the selected samples and the detection efficiencies between the two methods.
+The breakdown of them is shown in Table \ref{table_breakdown_of_syst_uncertainties_of_nue}.
+The contribution to the systematic error specific for the ESD method has been estimated to be 25\%/14\% for energies below/above \gev{10}, dominated by the limited size of the MC sample and the HTS track reconstruction efficiency.
+The overall systematic uncertainty is 19\%/10\% \cite{public_note_of_improved_nue_analysis}.

 Other background sources such as prompt $\gamma$ conversions, random coincidences between hadron and e.m. shower tracks and $\tau \rightarrow e$ decays have been estimated by the same MC simulation, using the same normalization as for the $\nu_e$ CC events (Table \ref{exp_from_each_source}).
-The combined systematic uncertainty of these background sources is estimated to be 36\%.
+The combined systematic uncertainty of these background sources is dominated by the limited MC sample statistics and estimated to be 36\% \cite{public_note_of_improved_nue_analysis}.